libbpf/blazesym/README.md

 	}
 ```

-`cfgs` is a list of files loaded in a process.
+`sym_srcs` is a list of files loaded in a process.
 However, it has only
 an instance of `SymSrcCfg::Process {}` here.  `SymSrcCfg::Process
 {}` is a convenient variant to load all objects, i.e., binaries and
 shared libraries, mapped in a process.
 Developers do not have to